Energy Scattering for a Klein-Gordon Equation with a Cubic Convolution: Introduction

-Brenner \cite{Br85} established the scattering results in the energy space, which does not contain all subcritical cases for $n\geq 10$.
-Thereafter, Ginibre and Velo \cite{GiV85b} exploited the Birman-Solomjak space $\ell^m(L^q,I,B)$ and the delicate estimates to improve the results in \cite{Br85}, which covered all subcritical cases.
+Brenner \cite{Br85} established the scattering results in the energy space, which does not contain all subcritical cases for $d\geq 10$.
+Thereafter, Ginibre and Velo \cite{GiV85b} exploited the Birman-Solomjak space $\ell^m(L^q,I,B)$ in \cite{BiS75} and the delicate estimates to improve the results in \cite{Br85}, which covered all subcritical cases.
+Finally K. Nakanishi \cite{Na99b} obtained the scattering results for the critical case by the strategy of induction on energy \cite{CKSTT07} and a new Morawetz-type estimate.
+And recently, S. Ibrahim, N. Masmoudi and K. Nakanishi\cite{IMN, IMN1} utilized the concentration compactness ideas to give the scattering threshold for the focusing nonlinear Klein-Gordon equation.
+Their method also works for the defocusing case.